simply-nicky/pyrost/docs/tutorials/sigray.rst

 Working with the data
 ---------------------
 The function returns a :class:`pyrost.STData` data container, which has a set of utility routines (see :class:`pyrost.STData` for the full list of methods).
-Usually the pre-processing of a Sigray dataset consists of (see :ref:`diatom-preprocessing` for more info):
+Usually, the pre-processing of a Sigray dataset consists of (see :ref:`diatom-preprocessing` for more info):

 * Defining a region of interest `[y_min, y_max, x_min, x_max]` (:class:`pyrost.Crop`,